 Frequently Asked Questions

-Mechanical licenses are a legal way for you to release your rendition or cover of a song that you didn’t write.
+Mechanical licenses are a legal way for you to release your performance or “cover” of a musical composition that you didn’t write.
 These licenses are granted by the copyright holder.
 If you record a song that you didn’t write, you can contact the copyright holder yourself and negotiate directly with them.
 They can say “No, you can’t use my work,” or ask for a one-time fee.
-Some of them will direct you to a less affordable third party licensing firm.
+Some of them will direct you to a less affordable third-party licensing firm.

-However, copyright law has included compulsory licensing provisions so that anyone can obtain a compulsory mechanical license.
+However, copyright law has included compulsory licensing provisions so that anyone can obtain a compulsory mechanical license for musical compositions that have previously been recorded and distributed.
 Compulsory licensing provisions allow you to release your rendition or cover of any song (with some limitations) legally.

 We follow the series of steps required to obtain a compulsory mechanical license for you (as stated in Copyright Act Section 115).

-Royalty rates have been set by the federal government.
+Royalty rates for compulsory mechanical licenses have been set by the federal government.
 The amount of royalties you pay depends on the format and the length of your song.
 These royalties go directly to the copyright holder.

 |FORMAT||SONG LENGTH||ROYALTY RATE|